qiboteam/qibo/doc/source/advancedexamples.rst

-The quantum approximate optimization algorithm (QAOA) was introduced in `arXiv:1411.4028 <https://arxiv.org/abs/1411.4028>`_ and is a prominent algorithm for solving optimization problems using the circuit based model of quantum computation.
+The quantum approximate optimization algorithm (QAOA) was introduced in `arXiv:1411.4028 <https://arxiv.org/abs/1411.4028>`_ and is a prominent algorithm for solving hard optimization problems using the circuit-based model of quantum computation.
 Qibo provides an implementation of the QAOA as a model that can be defined using a :class:`qibo.base.hamiltonians.Hamiltonian`.
 When properly optimized, the QAOA ansatz will approximate the ground state of this Hamiltonian.
 Here is a simple example using the Heisenberg XXZ Hamiltonian: